NickPhura/ReliableControls/README.md

 #### Running The Test(s)
 * run `npm test`
-  * The test file is not a full set of unit tests.
-To run other test logs, edit the file path in eventParserTest.js

 #### Assumptions
 * Assumed that the log files are text files.
 Other file types not tested.